hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 echo "#"
-echo "# The minidlna service comes with a small webinterface. " echo "# This webinterface is just for informational purposes. " echo "# You will not be able to configure anything here. " echo "# However, it gives you a nice and short information screen how many files have been found by minidlna. " echo "# minidlna comes with it’s own webserver integrated. " echo "# This means that no additional webserver is needed in order to use the webinterface." echo "# To access the webinterface, open your browser of choice and enter url http://127.0.0.1:8200" echo "" set -x curl -i http://127.0.0.1:8200
+echo "# The minidlna service comes with a small webinterface. " echo "# This webinterface is just for informational purposes. " echo "# We will not be able to configure anything here. " echo "# However, it gives us a nice and short information screen how many files have been found by minidlna. " echo "# minidlna comes with it’s own webserver integrated. " echo "# This means that no additional webserver is needed in order to use the webinterface." echo "# To access the webinterface, open our browser of choice and enter url http://127.0.0.1:8200" echo "" set -x curl -i http://127.0.0.1:8200